 CIBIL credit scores are the deciding factor for many banks when it comes to considering your application.
 The higher the score, the higher the chance your loan application will be reviewed and approved.
 However, the decision to approve your loan application is completely dependent on the bank; CIBIL as an institution does not play any role here.

-NOTE - Always obtain your credit report and score personally rather than through a bank/financial institution.
-Enquiries from banks and other lenders will negatively affect your score.
+Note: Be advised to obtain your credit reports and credit score personally rather than getting it done through a bank.
+Enquiries from bankers and other financiers will negatively impact your credit score.